Streaming Generalized Cross Entropy: Preliminaries

-subject to consistency (\ref{eq: consistency constraints GME}) and normalization (\ref{eq: normalizations}) constraints returns a highly accurate estimation of the parameter and the error terms.
-Note that one assumes independence properties among the components of the joint distribution $(\mathbf{p}^{\beta},\mathbf{p}_{1}^{\varepsilon},\dots,\mathbf{p}_{n}^{\varepsilon})$, as can be seen from the form of Shannon's entropy (\ref{eq: GEM entropy}).
-It is worth stressing that the errors $\boldsymbol{\varepsilon}_{i}$ make the problem (\ref{eq: consistency constraints GME}) under-conditioned for a generic choice of $J$ and $n$, since the number of unknowns in the distribution is larger than the number of constraints.
-So a criterion (such as the maximization of the entropy) is needed to select a single probability distribution among the several ones that satisfy both consistency and normalization constraints.
+It is worth stressing that the errors $\varepsilon_{i}$ make the problem (\ref{eq: consistency constraints GME}) under-conditioned for a generic choice of $J$ and $n$, as the number of unknowns in the distribution is larger than the number of constraints.
+For this reason, a criterion (such as the entropy maximization) is needed in order to select a single probability distribution among several ones that satisfy both consistency and normalization constraints.

-In order to compare different models represented by two distributions $\mathbf{q}$ and $\mathbf{p}$ on a set $\Omega$, a generalisation of Shannon's entropy can be worthwhile.
-This can be achieved introducing the \emph{cross entropy} (or Kullback-Leibler divergence) from $\mathbf{q}$ to a dominated distribution $\mathbf{p}$, which is defined by
+In order to compare different models represented by two distributions $\mathbf{q}$ and $\mathbf{p}$ on a set $\Omega$, a generalization of Shannon's entropy can be worthwhile.
+This can be achieved by introducing the \emph{cross entropy} (or Kullback-Leibler divergence) from $\mathbf{q}$ to a dominated distribution $\mathbf{p}$, which is defined by